BloomDefi/BLOOM-BLOCKCHAIN/README.md

 1. Blocks are produced by a limited set of validators.
 2. Validators take turns to produce blocks in a PoA manner, similar to Ethereum's Clique consensus engine.
-3. Validator set are elected in and out based on a staking based governance on Binance Chain.
+3. Validator set are elected in and out based on a staking based governance on blockchain.
 4. The validator set change is relayed via a cross-chain communication mechanism.
-5. Parlia consensus engine will interact with a set of [system contracts](https://github.com/binance-chain/docs-site/blob/add-bsc/docs/smart-chain/guides/concepts/system-contract.md) to achieve liveness slash, revenue distributing and validator set renewing func.

-### Light Client of Binance Chain

-To achieve the cross-chain communication from Binance Chain to Binance Smart Chain, need introduce a on-chain light client verification algorithm.
-It contains two parts:

-1. [Stateless Precompiled contracts](https://github.com/binance-chain/bsc/blob/master/core/vm/contracts_lightclient.go) to do tendermint header verification and Merkle Proof verification.
-2. [Stateful solidity contracts](https://github.com/binance-chain/bsc-genesis-contract/blob/master/contracts/TendermintLightClient.sol) to store validator set and trusted appHash.

 ## Native Token

-BNB will run on Binance Smart Chain in the same way as ETH runs on Ethereum so that it remains as `native token` for BSC.
-This means, BNB will be used to:
+BLOOM will run on BLOOM BLOCKCHAIN in the same way as ETH runs on Ethereum so that it remains as `native token` for BLOOM BLOCKCHAIN.
+This means, BLOOM will be used to:

-1. pay `gas` to deploy or invoke Smart Contract on BSC
+1. pay `gas` to deploy or invoke Smart Contract on BLOOM BLOCKCHAIN
-2. perform cross-chain operations, such as transfer token assets across Binance Smart Chain and Binance Chain.

 ## Building the source